codex-academy/easy_kittens/readme.md

 5 kittens are staying longer than 3 days
 And we have 13 kittens booked for the week.`

-Write a function called `createReport` that reads data from a PostgreSQL table and create the report above.
+Write a function called `createReport` that reads data from a sql table and create the report above.

 The function take two parameters the `weekDay` and the `duration` it will check for.